 Arrange all the parts in an organized way so that you may not lose anything.
 After taking all the material to the desired room, reassemble everything as it was before and do not forget to lock all the parts in place.

 As said earlier, the importance of planning ahead can never be less emphasized.
-Before you get into this whole process, check out the path across which you have to move your treadmill.
-Make sure that it is clear of any obstacles.
+Before you get into this whole process, check out the path across which you have to move the treadmill.
+Make sure that it is clear of any obstacles when you move a treadmill, to avoid any problems, for example consider moving carpets not to get stuck during the moving process.

 Check the door size of the room where you have to move it to and compare it with the size of the machine.
 If you feel that the door may cause hindrance while moving in the machine, feel free to unhinge it.